 viruses spread via email or instant messaging (IM), think

 before you click; if you receive a message out of the blue, with

 nothing more than a link and/or general text, do not click it.
-For
+If you

 Beware of email or attachments from

-unknown people, or with a strange subject line: See At IU, how can I protect my computer from an email attachment infected with a virus?
+unknown people, or with a strange subject line: Never open an

 Do not download unfamiliar software